DPSSecurity/HTB-writeups/Starting Point Tier 0/Explosion.md

 Category/Tags: Network, Programming, RDP, Reconnaissnace, and Weak Credentials

 ## Description:
 This is the fifth (and first VIP!) box Hack The Box presents aspriring cybersecurity professionals with.
-In this box, we are asked to connect to the machine using RDP.
+In this box, we are asked to connect to a Windows Server using RDP to obtain the flag.

 ## Solution:
 ### **Task 1**: